SecondeJK/nexmo-developer/_tutorials/en/client-sdk/create-application.md

 **8.** You are next prompted for the "Voice Fallback Answer URL".
 This is an optional fallback URL should your main Voice
 Answer URL fail for some reason.
 In this case press Enter.
-If later you need the fallback URL you can add it in the [Dashboard](https://dashboard.nexmo.com/sign-in), or using the Nexmo CLI.
+If later you need the fallback URL you can add it in the [Dashboard](https://dashboard.nexmo.com/sign-in), or using the Vonage CLI.

 **9.** You are now required to enter the "Voice Event URL".
 Enter `https://example.ngrok.io/webhooks/event`.